hannah-yabut/CMPT360_Assignments-/README.md

 # 7. Notes / Assumptions (Optional)
-I have made the assumption that spaces in front and at the end of the input must be removed given that it was provided in the expected.txt where the input ( Admin 42 ) --> admin_42.
+I have made the assumption that spaces in front and at the end of the input must be removed given that it was provided in the expected.txt where the input ( Admin 42 ) --> admin_42. lso to run the Valgrind command, the input file name must be "input.txt"